Elizabeth Shepherd (musician): Career

-Her most recent concept album, MONTREAL (2019), is a soulful blend of film and music into an ode celebrating her hometown and its rich history of untold stories.
+Her 2019 concept album, MONTREAL, is a soulful blend of film and music into an ode celebrating her hometown and its rich history of untold stories.
 It was nominated for a JUNO Award in 2020 in the vocal jazz category.
+She wrote a book that accompanies the album that won 2 Word Guild Awards.

+Three Things (2023) is a hybrid of soulful sounds and synth-based electronica.
+Created during lockdown, it is an ode to life, joy and resilience.
+By far her edgiest and most hip work to date, it features collaborations with Danish bassist Jasper Hoiby and Canadian guitarist Michael Occhipinti.

 Shepherd has performed at jazz clubs internationally, spanning Japan, China, Europe, North America and Central America, from Tokyo's Cotton Club to London's Jazz Café and Detroit's Cliff Bell's.
 She has appeared at festivals on both sides of the Atlantic, including Montreal Jazz Festival, ELB Jazz and the North Sea Jazz Festival.
 In 2009, she was invited by British singer Jamie Cullum to open for him at a sold-out show at the Hollywood Bowl, alongside Christian McBride.
 She has also shared the stage with the likes of Bonobo, Five Corners Quintet, Victor Wooten, Spankie Wilson, the JazzCotech Dancers, and the Quantic Soul Orchestra.

 Shepherd has appeared on public radio networks around the world including NPR (US), P2 (Sweden), IMER (Mexico), ARD (Germany).
 She has also performed on The Gilles Peterson Show on BBC Radio 1 (UK), J-Wave's Modaista (Japan), and Q on CBC Radio (Canada).

 She has appeared as a guest vocalist / pianist on albums by various artists, such as MC Abdominal, Peter Appleyard, Michael Occhipinti, Andrea Superstein, Drumhand, and Circle Research.

+Beyond her work as a musician, she has also produced albums for Andrea Superstein, Paloma Sky, as well as 5 of her own albums.

 Critical reception

-With Robert Glasper, Esperanza Spalding and Jose James, Shepherd is credited with invigorating the jazz song and bringing jazz-influenced music to a younger audience.
+With Robert Glasper, Esperanza Spalding and Jose James, Shepherd is credited with invigorating the vocal jazz song and bringing jazz-influenced music to a younger audience.
 Real Detroit Weekly has called her "a jazz virtuoso blessed with a pop sensibility", while Mojo Magazine has described her "an intellectual Esperanza Spalding".

-Her catalog of 6 original albums has received critical attention internationally.
-She has been nominated 6 times for a JUNO Award (Canada's Grammy Awards), was recipient of the SOCAN songwriter award (2017) for her song 'Seven Bucks' (produced by Japanese DJ Mitsu), has been twice long-listed for the Polaris Prize (Canada's most prestigious musical award), was twice awarded Vocal Jazz Album of the Year at the Canadian INDIES Awards (2007, 2011), was nominated for jazz vocalist of the year at the National Jazz Awards (2009).
+Her catalog of 8 original albums has received critical attention internationally.
+She has been nominated 6 times for a JUNO Award (Canada's Grammy Awards), was recipient of the SOCAN songwriter award (2017) for her song 'Seven Bucks' (produced by Japanese DJ Mitsu), has been twice long-listed for the Polaris Prize (Canada's most prestigious musical award), was twice awarded Vocal Jazz Album of the Year at the Canadian INDIES Awards (2007, 2011), was nominated for jazz vocalist of the year at the National Jazz Awards (2009), and received a Word Guild award for her book, 'MONTREAL'.